Welcome to today's edition of the Rush 24-7 podcast.

 The two don't go together.

-If we're going to have a papal encyclical, uh, you would think it'd be something opposing war or the real enemies of people.
+If we're going to have a papal encyclical, you would think it'd be something opposing war or the real enemies of people.

-Climate change, is climate change an enemy of the Catholic Church?
+Is climate change an enemy of the Catholic Church?

 Is climate change an enemy of Catholics?

-Something is it a matter of faith?
+Is it a matter of faith?

 It just doesn't, I don't know.

-Folks, it doesn't, it doesn't wash here.
+Folks, it doesn't wash here.

-Uh Marxism, here it is from the Daily Quarter today.
+Here it is from the Daily Quarter today.

-Data from America's most advanced climate monitoring system shows the U.S. has undergone a cooling trend over the last decade, despite recent claims by government scientists that warming is accelerated worldwide during that time.
+Data from America's most advanced climate monitoring system shows the U.S. has undergone a cooling trend over the last decade, despite recent claims by government scientists that warming has accelerated worldwide during that time.

 Michelle Obama, during a conversation with students in the UK, in the United Kingdom.